2020PB/police-brutality/reports/Arizona.md

 On June 27th, protestors gathered on the sidewalk for a 'chalk walk' protest.

 Full footage from instagram shows police chasing, tackling, kneeling on and arresting a protestor.
 Police refused to answer when protestors asked why they were being arrested.
-From a comment made by the filmer at 2:20 in the instagram video, it appears that the protestor was also tased.
+At 2:20 in the instagram video, the filmer asks why the protestor was tased, but this appears to be erroneous; the protestor was pepper-sprayed.

 Police then attempted to clear the protestors from the sidewalk into the lawn of a shopping center.
 One protestor remained seated and police manhandled her.